Chirag-ahir/JAVA-All-Basic/README.md

 What is Wrapper classes in Java ?<br>
 In Java when you declare primitive datatype then Wrapper classes are responsible for converting them into objects.

+  what is pointer ?<br>
+  A POINTER IS JUST THE ADDRESS OF SOME location in memory.

 Why pointers are not used in Java ?<br>
 1. They are unsafe<br>
 2. They increase the complexity of program. <br>